feliblo/dbtective/docs/content/docs/running/github-actions.md

 ### Basic Setup

-Add `dbtective` to your workflow file (e.g., `.github/workflows/ci.yml`).If you don't have access to your warehouse in the CI environment, you can set `only_manifest: true` to skip catalog based checks.
+Add `dbtective` to your workflow file (e.g., `.github/workflows/ci.yml`).If you don't have access to your warehouse in the CI environment, you can set `only_manifest: true` to skip catalog based rules.
 We recommend pinning both a major and minor version number.

 ```yaml
     - name: Run dbtective